Higher Prices Mean Higher Quality – Or Do They?

 Jason Zweig does a great job of explaining the two sides of our brain in Your Money & Your Brain.
 We have the “thinking” or Reflective side; and we have the “feeling” or Reflexive side.
 Our Reflexive side is used more often daily – it is our automatic pilot, or intuition.
 The reflexive, feeling brain… Continue reading How Your Feeling Brain Blows Your Budget – Part 1

 These tips are taken from “To Buy or Not to Buy: Why We Over Shop and How to Stop” by April Lane Benson, PhD (2008) as published in Adrian Furnham’s most recent book “The New Psychology of Money”.
-The trick to changing a behavior is to understand why you are doing it, notice when you… Continue reading 6 Questions to Stop a Shopaholic Part 5
+The trick to changing a behavior is to understand why you are doing it, notice when you… Continue reading 6 Questions to Slow a Shopaholic Part 5

 The Shopaholic and The Fallout Part 4